Atlantic Spotted Dolphin

 NOAA Fisheries estimates population size in our stock assessment reports.

 The worldwide population of Atlantic spotted dolphins is unknown.
-Scientists estimate that there are at least 81,000 Atlantic spotted dolphins in U.S. waters.
+Scientists estimate that there are over 77,000 Atlantic spotted dolphins in U.S. waters.

 Atlantic spotted dolphins are about 5 to 7.5 feet long and weigh about 220 to 315 pounds.
 They have a robust body with a tall, curved dorsal fin located midway down their back.
 Their beaks are moderately long.
 Like other cetaceans, their head has a distinctive melon, a rounded forehead that collects sounds from the environment.
 They have 30 to 42 pairs of small, cone-shaped teeth in each jaw.